barryclark/jekyll-now/_posts/2018-8-2-day-twenty-seven.md

 image 9: shift 255.76 -250.28, scale 1.000550, rotate -0.002
 image 10: shift 255.76 -250.29, scale 1.000548, rotate -0.002

 and then I check my task manager and realize Ubuntu is only using 0% of my processor or disk and 13MB/s of RAM.
 So, in other words, it's just open and nothing is happening.
-I'm going to leave it sit for awhile and I'll let you know what happens in tomorrow's post.
+Looking at the directory where I'm doing all this confirms that nothing is happening; I see that the '.phot' file has been created, but like Rory's was at first, it's empty.
+I'm going to come back to this tomorrow.

 # Conclusion
 It felt really good to get a lot of photometry done today, finally.
 I feel like I hadn't even done that for awhile.
 Hopefully tomorrow brings something nice, but I really think the only viable option is downloading Astrodrizzle and making some crc images.
 That sounds kinda fun, though.